xanderlent/intel-npu-driver-rpm/README.md

 To use the Intel NPU:

   - Enable this copr.
-  - Install the `intel-npu-firmware` package.
+  - Install the `intel-npu-firmware-upstream` package.
+    - You can also use the older firmware included in Fedora 40 and newer from `linux-firmware`.
     - If the kernel module has already been loaded, you must manually unload and reload it to pick up the new firmware.
-(According to [discussions upstream](https://github.com/intel/linux-npu-driver/issues/17#issuecomment-2278209529), using an unmatched firmware and driver version is not supported.)
-    - If you are using Linux v6.12-rc1 or newer, including stable versions v6.6.55, v6.10.14, and v6.11.3 and newer, or your kernel tree includes [upstream commit 58b5618ba80a5e5a8d531a70eae12070e5bd713f (`accel/ivpu: Add missing MODULE_FIRMWARE metadata`)](https://github.com/torvalds/linux/commit/58b5618ba80a5e5a8d531a70eae12070e5bd713f), then dracut should automatically include the ivpu kernel module and associated firmware in your initramfs the next time that it is regenerated.
-On unpatched kernels, you will need to manually add the firmware to your initramfs.
+    - If you are using a recent kernel dracut should automatically include the ivpu kernel module and associated firmware in your initramfs the next time that it is regenerated (usually when you get a new kernel version).
+Triggering this on firmware install is TODO.
   - Install the `intel-npu-level-zero` package to enable use of the NPU via OneAPI Level Zero.
     - Users of Fedora 40 and EPEL 10 need to install oneapi-level-zero from this copr as well, since it backports the latest version from Fedora 41, which is required by the upstream driver as of 1.13.0 and newer.
   - Optionally install and run the user-mode and kernel-mode driver tests from `intel-npu-level-zero-tests`.